openshift/openshift-origin-design/designs/developer/add-45/Pipelines-update/Pipelines-update.md

 parent: Developer
 version: 4.5
 ---
-# Add page- Updates
+# Pipelines section in Add Flows (Updates in 4.5)

-Updates to the Add page include switching the order of the resources and pipelines section so resources come before pipelines.
-One more subtle update to the Add page is that the ‘Show pipeline visualization’ will stay open even if the user selects a new builder image or resource during their session.
+Updates to the Pipelines section of the Add page include moving the Pipelines section below the Resources section.
+Also, within the Pipeline section itself, the ‘Show pipeline visualization’ component will stay open even if the user selects a new builder image or resource during their session.

 ## Upload from Git- Updates

 ![image](img/import-from-git-1.png)

-A builder image is selected.
-When a builder image has not been selected yet, the ‘Pipelines’ section will display an info alert that says “Select a builder image and resource to see if there is a pipeline template available for this runtime.”
+A builder image must be selected for a pipeline to be available.
+When a builder image has not been selected, the Pipelines section will display an info alert that says “Select a builder image and resource to see if there is a pipeline template available for this runtime.”

-**Note:** ‘Resources’ has been moved to the section before ‘Pipelines’.

 ![image](img/import-from-git-2.png)